Tingyi Holding: Leading Noodles And RTD Tea Player In China (OTCMKTS:TCYMY)

 Tingyi Holding is the market leader in instant noodles, RTD (ready-to-drink) tea and cola carbonates in China.
 But Tingyi Holding faces competitive threats from online food delivery companies in the instant noodles business and street stalls/kiosks in the beverages segment, and the success of its product premiumization strategy is the key to mitigating the negative impact of such competitive threats.

-Tingyi Holding's forward FY2020 dividend yield of 4.8% is attractive, and there are tailwinds for the noodles business in the short term due to Covid-19.
+Tingyi Holding's forward FY2020 dividend yield of 4.8% is attractive, and there are tailwinds for the noodles business in the short term due to COVID-19.
 But long-term structural competitive threats can't be ignored, so I think that a Neutral rating is fair for Tingyi Holding.

-Readers have the option of trading in Tingyi Holding shares listed either on the Over-The-Counter Bulletin Board (OTCBB) as ADRs with the tickers TCYMY, TCYMF or TCYQY on the Hong Kong Stock Exchange with the ticker 322:HK.
+Readers have the option of trading in Tingyi Holding shares listed either on the Over-The-Counter Bulletin Board (OTCBB) as ADRs with the tickers TCYMY, TCYMF or TCYQY or on the Hong Kong Stock Exchange with the ticker 322:HK.
 For those shares listed as ADRs on the OTCBB, note that liquidity is low and bid/ask spreads are wide.

 For those shares listed in Hong Kong, there are limited risks associated with buying or selling the shares in terms of trade execution, given that the Hong Kong Stock Exchange is one of the major stock exchanges that is internationally recognized and there is sufficient trading liquidity.
 Average daily trading value for the past three months exceeds $12 million, and market capitalization is above $8.7 billion, which is comparable to the majority of stocks traded on the US stock exchanges.
 Institutional investors which own Tingyi Holding shares listed in Hong Kong include The Vanguard Group, MFS Investment Management, Hermes Investment Management, and BlackRock, among others.
 Investors can invest in key Asian stock markets either using US brokers with international coverage, such as Interactive Brokers, Fidelity, or Charles Schwab, or local brokers operating in their respective domestic markets.